adbrucker/tuos-latex/README.md

 Various LaTeX templates mimicking the cooperate guidelines of the The University of Sheffield.

-* **tuos-fonts:** LaTeX style for for using the cooperate fonts used by The University Sheffield.
+* **tuos-fonts:** LaTeX style for using the cooperate fonts used by The University Sheffield.

 ## License